sts10/project-info/Science & Design/Admin/Non-Profit Landscape and Needs.md

 - Long-term sustainability planning.

 ## Technology and Innovation
-- Keeping up-to-date with the latest tools and platforms.
+- Product design and user research.
-- Adapting to digital transformation trends.
+- Engineering and quality assurance.
-- Ensuring data protection and cybersecurity measures.
+- Privacy and security engineering.